SoftwareAG/c8y-docs/content/changes-platform/cl-restapi.md

 #### -Change-  Improved performance of GET requests on /user/users

-The performance of GET requests on the <code>/user/users</code> endpoint has been improved by better utilization of database indexes.
+The performance of GET requests on the <code>/user/users</code> endpoint has been improved.
 [MTM-52566]

 #### -Change-  Improved performance of the Inventory API

-- The performance of the Inventory API has been improved by removing an additional request to the database.
-[MTM-50840]
+- The Inventory API performance has been improved.[MTM-50840]
-- The performance of the Inventory API has been improved by removing two additional database queries for GET <code>/managedObjects</code>.
+- The performance of the Inventory API GET <code>/managedObjects</code> has been improved.
 [MTM-51973]